Official Dodgeball Rules

 2. Hit etiquette: If a player is hit, he should drop all held balls, raise his arm to signal that he is out, and leave the court immediately and minimize gameplay disruption.
 (Once on the sidelines, knocked-out players are not allowed to kick or pass balls to their teammates.
 This is illegal and will result in the ball being turned over to the opposing team).

-3. Headshots: To simplify the game, all headshots count.
-However, we do not condone intentional headshots.
+3. Headshots: Players should never intentionally aim for a players head, and any shot that hits an upright player above the shoulders is illegal.
+However, if a player is crouched or dodging and happens to be hit in the head, the hit will count.
 Gym Leads reserve the right to discipline players if there are repeated violations or if the single violation is severe (see Code of Conduct).

 4. If in doubt, players should call themselves out (AKA “If in doubt, you are out”).